Acronis True Image Clone HDD to SSD - How to Guides

 Wait for the process to be completed.
 Then this program will inform you of the next steps to take.

-Although you can use Acronis True Image to clone HDD to SSD, you may meet many issues during the operation, such as Acronis True Image will not clone, Acronis True Image cannot find hard drive, Acronis clone disk operation failed and so on.
+Although you can clone HDD to SSD with Acronis True Image, you may meet many issues during the operation, such as Acronis True Image will not clone, Acronis True Image cannot find hard drive, Acronis clone disk operation failed, and so on.
 If you want a reliable and flexible tool to clone your hard drive to an SSD, you’d better turn to an Acronis True Image alternative.

 Best alternative to Acronis True Image - AOMEI Backupper

-Similar to Acronis True Image, AOMEI Backupper Professional is a hard drive cloning software for Windows 11/10/8.1/8/7/Vista/XP, you don't need to create an account and it has more features.
-Please check all the supported cloning features in the following:
+Similar to Acronis True Image, AOMEI Backupper Professional is an excellent hard drive cloning software for Windows 11/10/8.1/8/7/Vista/XP.
+But you don't need to create an account for activation and it offers more useful features to help you clone HDD to SSD effortlessly.

-- It allows you to clone hard drive to larger drive or smaller one, whether it's HDD or SSD.
+- Clone hard drive to larger drive or smaller one, whether it's HDD or SSD.

-- It is able to clone MBR and GPT disk, even if source disk and destination disk are different, for example, clone MBR to GPT.
+- Clone MBR and GPT disk, even if the source disk and destination disk are different, for example, clone MBR to GPT.

-Safely Clone HDD to SSD with Simple Steps
+Safely Clone HDD to SSD with AOMEI Backupper in Simple Steps

 Before you clone: